TCS on Money Transfer Abroad from India – Simple Guide

 If we consider the TCS amount applicable for those 2 transactions, it is Rs 0 because the total money sent abroad is Rs 6 lakhs which is still within the limit of Rs 7 lakh.

-However, say that as her 3rd transaction, she sends Rs 3 lakh to her younger sister for her education abroad.
+However, let’s assume in her 3rd transaction, she sent Rs 3 lakh to her younger sister for her education abroad.

-In this case, she has used up Rs 9 lakh of her LRS limit.
+In this case, she has sent a total of Rs 9 lakh in that financial year.

-This is Rs 2 lakh more than the threshold limit of Rs 7 lakh (after which TCS kicks in).
+This is Rs 2 lakh more than the TCS free limit of Rs 7 lakh.

 If the source of this money sent abroad is through an education/student loan, then as per the TCS on overseas education, the tax amount to be paid by Rose would be;